istio/istio.io/_docs/concepts/mixer-config.md

 For each available adapter implementation, you can define any number of independent configuration blocks.
 This allows the same adapter to be used multiple times within a single deployment.
-Depending on the situation, such as which microservice is involved, one configuration block will be used versus another.
+Depending on the situation, such as which service is involved, one configuration block will be used versus another.
 For example, here are two more configuration blocks that can coexist with the previous one: